w3c/wot/TF-TD/Tutorial.md

 * OutputData: Which output data is associated with this action

 ### Event
-The interaction variant Event enables an intention to be notified from the Thing on a certain condition.
+The interaction variant Event enables an intention to be notified by the Thing on a certain condition.
 There are 2 mandatory vocabularies defined within the Event:

 * Name: Name of the action